Gone are the days of blind mass emailing!

 Email broadcasts ensure that the intended information is delivered to all your contacts in one go.

-You can even save audiences to send targeted emails to already segmented contacts to save time and effort from doing it again.
+You can even save audiences by sending targeted emails to already segmented contacts to save time and effort from doing it again.

 So don't hold back anymore, and get your hands on the first-ever WooCommerce-based CRM, FunnelKit Automations today!